AmarooHQ/whitepaper/10-Ultra-Terminum/10-buterins-trilemma.md

 \label{fig:trilemma-core-conflict}
 \end{figure}

-To break the core conflict we need to look at the underlying assumptions.
+To understand the core conflict we need to look at the underlying assumptions.

 Buterin writes in the Ethereum sharding FAQ regarding the *shard + small blocks* strategy: